Washington/SE 12th Ave station

 Washington/Southeast 12th Avenue is a light rail station on the MAX Blue Line in Hillsboro, Oregon.
 Hillsboro's West Precinct is near the station.
 Opened in 1998, it is the 17th stop westbound on the Westside MAX, and the last eastbound stop prior to crossing the Main Street Bridge.
 This is the last stop westbound to be on a grade-separated right-of-way.
 One block west of here, trains enter the median of Washington Avenue to run through downtown Hillsboro.
+Traveling eastbound, this is the final station to be served only by the Blue Line until the East 102nd Avenue station.

 History

 Construction of the Westside MAX project began in 1994, and on September 12, 1998, the station opened along with the rest of the Westside MAX line.
 In March 2011, TriMet received a federal grant to pay for the installation of security cameras at the station.